When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 • In a Chapter 13 case, the debtor must have sufficient income to catch up on payments in a three- to five-year repayment plan.
 If the debtor can't bring the lender current through the plan, the court will likely remove the stay.

-A common defense raised by the trustee or debtor would be that the property has sufficient equity to repay the creditor in full after the case ends.
-Attorneys often refer to this as having an "equity cushion."
-A debtor might also show an ability to catch up on payments if an equity cushion doesn't exist.
+A common defense raised by the Chapter 7 trustee would be that the property has sufficient equity to repay the creditor any missed payments and interest after the case ends.
+Attorneys often refer to this as having an "equity cushion" protecting the lender from financial harm.

 Litigation Won't Affect the Bankruptcy Case